Skip to content

 “Branches have been dismantled, and unelected interim officers appointed.
 Volunteer county organisers operate without consulting elected Reform councillors.”

 On 1 May 2025, Reform UK won 28 of Cornwall Council's 87 seats — its largest single breakthrough at any unitary authority in Britain.
-Twelve months later, at least eight of those councillors are gone.
+Just over a year later, at least nine of those councillors are gone.
 The leader, deputy leader, the leader's wife, three founding members of a breakaway group, and the deputy under the new leader have all left the party — most in a single fortnight in October 2025, captured in part on a leaked audio recording from the back room of a Cornish pub.
 The Liberal Democrats, who Reform was expected to displace as the largest group, instead overtook them.

 This page documents what's happened, who has gone where, and what the public record — Cornwall Council minutes, the Council's standards committee, mainstream reporting, a contemporaneous audio recording, and Cornwall Political Watch's own dossier research — shows about how Reform UK's Cornwall operation has unravelled.
 It draws together formal resignations, defections, branch-chair removals, conduct cases, and a recorded factional dispute.
 Where central organisers are named only in our own dossier research and not in published reporting, this is flagged.